Introduce/review weathering and erosion:

 Wind, water and ice all cause weathering and erosion.

-Show students rocks that will be added to the tumbler, and draw around them, and write in rock types, to record their sizes and shapes.
+Show students rocks that will be added to the tumbler, draw around them with a sharpie on paper, then write in rock types, to record their original sizes and shapes.

 Suggested rocks local to Vancouver: granite and basalt (intrusive and extrusive igneous respectively), sandstone and mudstone (sedimentary).